Have you been charged with an offence? A guide to appearing in the Magistrates Court

 You need to consider this option carefully and get legal advice.

 You do not have to give evidence.
-You could decide to only cross-examine the police witnesses to try and raise a reasonable doubt in the magistrate's mind.
+You could decide to only cross-examine the police witnesses to try to raise a reasonable doubt in the magistrate’s mind.

 If you decide not to give evidence, you can question the police and the police witnesses about the evidence they have provided.
 But you cannot then address the court and give your different version of events unless it is in evidence.

-Write down your version of the events and what you want to say to the magistrate — see the information the court may want to hear in the sample document information for the court(PDF, 86KB).
-It can help to practise in front of family or friends.
+Write down your version of the events and what you want to say to the magistrate (see the information the court may want to hear in the sample document information for the court(PDF, 86KB)).
+It can help to practice in front of family or friends.

 The magistrate makes their decision based on the evidence presented during the hearing.
 This means you or your witness must give your evidence on the day of your hearing.